-Once again, Is the president stupid, i.e., does he not know the U.S. Postal Service makes money from its parcel contract with Amazon (which, by the way, is properly negotiated as are all of its other bulk package delivery contracts)?
-Is the president stupid, i.e., does he not know that Amazon has been collecting state taxes, in every state that levies a retail tax, for several years, now?
+Once again: Is the president stupid, i.e., does he not know the U.S. Postal Service makes money from its parcel contract with Amazon?
+(Which, by the way, has been negotiated properly as have all of USPS’ other bulk package delivery contracts.)
+Is the president stupid, i.e., does he not know that Amazon has been collecting state taxes in every state that levies a retail tax for several years, now?

-Or is he lying to punish Amazon’s owner, Jeff Bezos, to help his rich retail buds, and to conflate the ownership and non-relationship between Amazon and The Washington Post (which accurately reports the news, therefore, is harmful to Trump)?
+Or is he lying to punish Amazon’s owner, Jeff Bezos, to help Donald’s rich retail buds and conflate the ownership and (non-) relationship between Amazon and The Washington Post?
+(Which accurately reports the news, therefore is harmful to Trump.)
 It’s true that Bezos also owns the Post.
-But it is run completely independent of Bezos, and certainly of Amazon.
+But it is run completely independent of Bezos and certainly of Amazon.
 Is Trump lying to manipulate the stupid of the members of his political base?

 It doesn’t matter whether President Trump is stupid or lying.
 The resulting carnage is the same.
 He’s tearing our country apart, embarrassing and harming us on the world stage, and doing great damage to the presidency either way.

-As I’ve said, Donald knows exactly what he is doing by creating real and faux crises and outrages daily.
-He knows that for the majority of citizens, all his transgressions — and blatant lies excusing them — merge together into one big glob of amorphous information.
-People develop outrage fatigue, or outrage desensitization, if you like.
-Even thinking people get to the point where “it’s all just too much.”
+As I’ve said, Donald knows exactly what he’s doing by creating real and faux crises and outrages daily.
+He knows that for the majority of citizens, all his transgressions — and blatant lies excusing them — merge together into one big glob of amorphous (dis)information.
+People develop outrage fatigue, or outrage desensitization if you like.
+Even many thinking people give in: “It’s all just too much.”

 That’s OK for now if you are one of those people.
 But when the decisive moment comes, citizens must do their civic duty and evaluate “what the hell is going on” (— thanks to Donald Trump).